 Asian Pacific Islander First Year/Transfer Cohort

 The Asian Pacific Islander (API) Cohort is an educational program that assists incoming Asian/Pacific Islander/Arab/Middle Eastern students adapt to their new college environment.
 We offer a welcoming environment for those looking to join a family and to have ample doors of opportunities open up to them, academically and personally.
 New students are paired with continuing students who serve as a resource and assist them through their first year.
 Throughout the year the API Cohort hosts various workshops centered on professional, social and individual (PSI) programming with each catering specifically to the incoming OSU student.
 Student mentors help to facilitate each session, plan social outings, coordinate small group discussions and serve as mentors to group participants.
 The cohort meets on Tuesdays from 6-7 in the Multicultural Center.
+Check out our API Cohort Mentors' bio in the upper right document!
 If you would like more information, email Jack Nguyen.

 CORE: Coming Out for Racial Equity

 CORE: Coming Out for Racial Equity, is an initiative of the Student Life Multicultural Center that is committed to racial justice.
 The aim of this group is to help to build a cohesive community connecting racial justice issues with the struggles for LGBT equality.
 Our time together will be spent establishing a shared understanding of terminology, discussing the tactics that have been used to divide LGBT communities and communities of color, planning for anti-racist organizational transformation and building alliances across race, gender, and sexuality.